JackDelia/Orbital/README.md

 will increase the player’s forward velocity when used (though only in the direction they are currently moving to avoid unnecessary complications with an aiming system during flight.)

+##Implementation Details

+In order to simplify things like graphics and collision detection, Orbital was made using the Unity game engine.
+The ship object is given a script in order to handle player input and move itself accordingly.
+The planetary Bodies are also given scripts to dictate how their gravitational fields are applied to the other objects in the game, as well as the general intensity of their gravitational impact.